 Japan team at World Cup troubled by earthquake, hotel alarm

-SARANSK, Russia (AP) — Word of a deadly earthquake in Japan and an early-morning false alarm at a team hotel have given the country's team at the World Cup some unsettling moments.
+SARANSK, Russia (AP) — Word of a deadly earthquake in Japan and an early-morning false alarm at a team hotel have given the country's World Cup squad some unsettling moments.

-"The psychological impact is something I'm slightly worried about at this point," Nishino said through an interpreter before Monday afternoon's training session.
+"The psychological impact is something I'm slightly worried about at this point," Nishino said before Monday afternoon's training session.
 "As staff members, we are consulting with them and I'd like them to be settled down as soon as possible."

 Osaka is Japan's second-largest city.
 The 6.1 magnitude earthquake killed at least three people — including a 9-year-old girl — and injured hundreds.

-Midfielder and captain Hasebe Makoto, speaking before his team's Monday afternoon practice in Saransk, said that on behalf of the team, he "would like to extend heartfelt condolences to those who've been affected and I hope damage can be limited as much as possible and recovery is as fast as possible."
+Midfielder and captain Hasebe Makoto said that on behalf of the team, he "would like to extend heartfelt condolences to those who've been affected and I hope damage can be limited as much as possible and recovery is as fast as possible."

 Makoto agreed that players with loved ones in the Osaka area "might have been negatively impacted" emotionally.